danforthcenter/plantcv-geospatial/docs/shapes_flexible.md

     - plot_geojson_path - Path to geojson containing plot corner points
     - out_path - Path to save the geojson shapefile.
 Should be ".geojson" file type.
     - range_length - Vertical dimension of each plot, in units matching the coordinate system of the `field_corners_path`
-    - column_length - Horizontal dimension of each plot, in units matching the coordinate system of the `field_corners_path`
+    - row_length - Horizontal dimension of each plot, in units matching the coordinate system of the `field_corners_path`
     - num_rows - Number of rows per plot, default: 1

 - **Context:**